ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  *  @param obj        The I2C object
  *  @param timeout    Transmission timeout in microseconds.
  *
- *  @note If no timeout is set the default timeout is used.
+ *  @note If no timeout is set, the default timeout is used.
  *        Default timeout value is based on I2C frequency.
  *        Byte timeout is computed as triple amount of time it would take
- *        to send 10bit over I2C and is expressed by the formula:
+ *        to send 10 bit over I2C and is expressed by the formula:
  *        byte_timeout = 3 * (1/frequency * 10 * 1000000)
  */
 void i2c_timeout(i2c_t *obj, uint32_t timeout);